ChicoState/djsongmatch-ux/phaseIII/README.md

 <!-- !!!
 Describe the general problem that the project is trying to
 solve and the focus of this interval of work !!! -->

+In this interval of work, our group conducted informal feedback and user studies to identify flaws and strengths in the user interface of our app.
+We would use the results of these user studies to improve the effectiveness and satisfaction of our app.

 ## Methods

 Our team utilized **informal feedback** and **user tests** to gather